 Each virtualized server is given an allocation of resources by a hypervisor, or virtual machine monitor (VMM).
-The virtual machine therefore believes it has all the resources, even though it really doesn’t.
+The virtual machine, therefore, believes it has all the resources, even though it really doesn’t.
 The hypervisor allocates the host server’s resources to each individual virtual machine.

-The hypervisor can allocate storage, RAM and other resources to each machine.
+The hypervisor can allocate storage, RAM, and other resources to each machine.

 Consolidating Services Through the Cloud and SaaS

-Using cloud and software-as-a-service tools is also an important part of your server consolidation plan.
+Using cloud and SaaS tools is also an important part of your server consolidation plan.
 SmartFile’s cloud file sharing and storage and developer products offer unique ways to push tasks and storage out of your office.

 These tools let you move storage and processing power off your grid.
 Even if you’re not openly using cloud products for file sharing, it pushes processing power off your network, letting you save those resources for more important tasks that you can use a virtualized or dedicated server for.
-There is also savings with regards to operational costs of upkeep and electricity by moving these items off your infrastructure.
+There are also savings with regards to operational costs of upkeep and electricity by moving these items off your infrastructure.

 Sam Baskar said you can use products like SmartFile.
 It’s a “cloud vendor from whom you can subscribe compute and storage power and use them as if they are utility company.”